networkoctopus/Silverletter/README.md

 **A love letter to 'old' hardware, delivered as a bootc image**

-Silverletter is a bootable container, based on [Universal Blue's `silverblue-main`](https://github.com/ublue-os/main/pkgs/container/silverblue-main).
-It is intended for selected Intel-based MacBook Air computers and currently tracks [Fedora 44](https://fedoraproject.org).
+Silverletter is a bootable container, based on Fedora Silverblue.
+It is intended for selected Intel-based MacBook Airs and currently tracks [Fedora 44](https://fedoraproject.org).

-Instead of relegating my 11-year-old, 11-inch laptop to the gap in my couch - I wanted a reliable, modern/secure out-of-box system with the necessary drivers included, kept close to its upstream base, and carefully tuned to **maximise battery life***.
+Instead of relegating my 11-year-old, 11-inch laptop to the gap in my couch - I wanted a reliable, modern and secure system out of the box, with the necessary drivers included, kept close to its upstream base, and carefully tuned to **maximise battery life***.

 This began as a playground for bootc using the excellent [Universal Blue image-template](https://github.com/ublue-os/image-template).
 It became my daily driver in early 2026 and eventually felt worth sharing.

 ## What's in this image - credits to the maintainers of these projects

-- A mostly stock Fedora GNOME experience on Universal Blue's [`silverblue-main`](https://github.com/ublue-os/main)
+- A mostly stock Fedora Silverblue experience using Universal Blue's [`silverblue-main`](https://github.com/ublue-os/main) base image
 - Broadcom Wi-Fi from [Universal Blue akmods](https://github.com/ublue-os/akmods), plus the [FaceTime HD driver](https://github.com/patjak/facetimehd) and [firmware extractor](https://github.com/patjak/facetimehd-firmware)
 - Thunderbolt power tuning*, PCIe ASPM tuning, firmware compatibility tweaks, [PowerTOP](https://github.com/fenrus75/powertop) tuning, Wi-Fi power saving enable by default
 - A smaller, hardware-focused initramfs that reduced boot time from ~40 to ~25 seconds on my machine.
 The initramfs in [`silverblue-main`](https://github.com/ublue-os/main) is ~230MB+ whereas this image's initramfs is ~75MB.
 Since updates occur on restart, I figured the faster boot was worth pursuing.